weibeld/RPC-Client-Heroku/README.md

 ## Run Locally

-For development purposes, it is convenient to run the application locally instead of deploying it to Heroku after every change.
+During development, it is convenient to run the application locally instead of deploying it to Heroku:

+However, for this to work, you need to install a RabbitMQ server on your machine.

-### Prerequisites
+### Install RabbitMQ Server

 Install the RabbitMQ server on your local machine according to the instructions [here](http://www.rabbitmq.com/download.html).

-This provides the command `rabbitmq-server` for starting the RabbitMQ server on the default port 5672 (if you install with Homebrew, you might need to add the folder containing the executables to the `PATH`).
+This provides the command `rabbitmq-server` for starting the RabbitMQ server on the default port 5672

+If you installed with Homebrew, you might need to add the folder containing the RabbitMQ executables to the `PATH`.

 ### Run

 First, make sure the RabbitMQ server is running on the local machine with `rabbitmq-server`.

-Then, start the RPC client:
+Then, start the client application:

 ~~~bash
 heroku local